phpflo/phpflo/README.md

 php composer.phar require phpflo/phpflo
 ```

-This gives you phpflo, common, fbp and flowtrace packages.
+This gives you phpflo, [common](https://github.com/phpflo/phpflo-common), [fbp](https://github.com/phpflo/phpflo-fbp) and [flowtrace](https://github.com/phpflo/phpflo-flowtrace) packages, provided by a [monorepository](https://developer.atlassian.com/blog/2015/10/monorepos-in-git/).
+This helps us to manage the code in a easier way.
+Every package is also split as a separate repository on github and is installable by itself via packagist.

 ## Autoloading